MScEACH - Excellence in Analytical Chemistry

 The entry qualification documents are accepted in the following languages: English / Estonian.

-All applicants must comply with the English language requirements.
-The only acceptable English tests and exempt categories are specified at each.ut.ee/EACH/admission-requirements/
+All applicants must comply with our English language requirements.
+The only acceptable English tests and exempt categories are specified at each.ut.ee/admission-requirements.

 A motivation letter must be added to your application.

 Please upload the final version of the motivation letter before submitting the application.
 It can not be edited after the application is submitted.

 Motivation letter (of maximum 5000 characters, with spaces) addressing the following:

 (1) Why are you interested to enrol in the EACH programme, for example, how the EACH programme will help you in achieving your professional goals?

 We may contact you with additional questions concerning your motivation letter.

 This international two-year joint master degree programme, Excellence in Analytical Chemistry (EACH), educates specialists in analytical chemistry well qualified to work in industry (food, pharmaceutical, materials, energy, etc) and chemical analysis laboratories (environment, food, health, etc) worldwide.
 EACH provides knowledge and skills in both fundamental and applied aspects of modern analytical chemistry.